tmpfs/tmpfs.org/README.md

 #### Watch

-To watch the sources and compile on change use the [spike][] executable:
+To watch the sources and compile on change use the [makestatic][] executable:

 ```
-spike watch
+makestatic -w
 ```

 #### Compile